slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Hints:

+- If you are feeling lost in life experience more things.
-- Let your fear be your guide.
+- Let fear be your guide.
 The more fear you feel, the more you will know you are on the right track.
 - What do you do for fun?
 What are you interested in that everybody in the world is interested in?
-- If you are feeling lost in life experience more things.
 - Go where you can make a difference not where you think there’s a home run.
 - When life gets blurry, just adjust your focus.
 - It’s easier to ask forgiveness than to get permission.